A Place for Mom

 • Do the staff members work consistently with the same group of residents?

-Caregiver qualifications and regulations in assisted living
+Caregiver qualifications in assisted living

-Assisted living communities don’t have strict staffing requirements like nursing homes and memory care communities do.
-Thompson notes that each state determines the caregiver requirements, and many may not have caregiver staffing requirements outside of those for registered nurses.
+Thompson notes that each state determines the caregiver requirements in assisted living, and many may not have caregiver staffing requirements outside of those for on-site nurses.
+It’s important to consult with your prospective community to learn their specific staffing qualifications.

-Finding an assisted living community that meets your needs
+Find an assisted living community that meets your needs

 Residents do face certain risks when there are fewer caregivers for each resident.